Society for the study of pre-pharaonic cultures of the Nile Valley

 At the crossroads of several disciplines, Archéo-Nil has developed its activities in two main directions: firstly, to provide support for professionals, within the framework of academic institutions (CNRS, Universities and Institutes); and secondly, to provide a platform for the dispersal of this knowledge to the wider community.

-A/Prof. Yann Tristant has been president of Archéo-Nil since 2011.
+A/Prof. Yann Tristant (professor at KU Leuven, Belgium) has been president of Archéo-Nil since 2011.
 The former President and founder of Archéo-Nil is Prof. Béatrix Midant-Reynes, emeritus CNRS research director and former director of the French Institute in Cairo (2010-2015).

 An annual thematic journal is a significant aspect of the society's scientific activity.